hakhan-conga/S3HttpClientApi/README.md

     2. Result in 20ms - Reuse socket connection
     ![Alt Log](Log/HttpLogs_20ms.jpg)

-    3. Result in 108ms - With socket connection and HttpHandShake, S3 take time to respond.
+    3. Result in 108ms - With socket connection and HttpHandShake, S3 still takes time to retrieve data (inconsistent performance).
     ![Alt Log](Log/HttpLogs_108ms.jpg)

 ## Conclusion
-* From image 1,2 and 3
+* From image 1,2 and 3, it is clear that
-    1. S3 SDK not reuse socket connection and close it.
+    1. S3 SDK does not reuse socket connection and close it.
 (53ms)
-    2. If we fetch data in loop without delay then only it will reuse socket connection.
+    2. If we fetch data in a loop without any delay it reuses socket connection.
 (20ms)
     3. S3 take time to respond and hence fetch time is more then 100ms.

 ## Configuration